-- Optional School SPIRIT T-Shirt (white, grey and light blue). - Jeans (Blue/Dark Blue) Jeans must fit correctly.
+• Optional School SPIRIT T-Shirt (white, grey and light blue).

+• Jeans must fit correctly.
 They cannot be too tight or so loose they sag.
 The blue jeans may not have holes or rips.
-No leggings or jeggings are allowed. - School club shirts can also be worn on Fridays or days the club meets. - The PE teacher has discretion to allow the use of the Spirit T-shirt during PE class
+No leggings or jeggings are allowed.

+- School club shirts can also be worn on Fridays or days the club meets. - There are to be no leggings or jeggings - The PE teacher has discretion to allow the use of the Spirit T-shirt during PE class.